-- The area displayed on the screen may vary according to vehicle orientation conditions. - Objects which are close to either corner of the bumper or under the bumper cannot be seen on the screen. - The camera uses a special lens.
+- The area displayed on the screen may vary according to vehicle orientation conditions. - Objects which are close to either corner of the bumper or under the bumper cannot be displayed. - The camera uses a special lens.
 The distance of the image that appears on the screen differs from the actual distance.

-• Items which are located higher than the camera may not be displayed by the monitor.
+Items which are located higher than the camera may not be displayed on the monitor.

-Rear view monitor system camera
+■ Rear view monitor system camera